mhedgpeth/mhedgpeth.github.io/_posts/2014-08-08-getting-there-with-metro-arlington-express-max.md

   - travel
   - uta
 ---
 Last week my family spent the week at my childhood home in Arlington with my mom.
-We had a great week of organization, projects, and best of all: [my favorite food](http://hedge-ops.com/empathy/ "Empathy") from my childhood.
+We had a great week of organization, projects, and best of all: [my favorite food](/empathy/) from my childhood.

 My mom lives in Central Arlington, southwest of UTA.
-I work near the <a href="http://www.trinityrailwayexpress.org/stationsdetail.html?item_id=5" target="_blank">TRE Centreport station</a>, so I decided to try something a bit different:
+I work near the [TRE Centreport station](http://www.trinityrailwayexpress.org/stationsdetail.html?item_id=5), so I decided to try something a bit different:

 I didn't take my car for the entire week.<!--more-->

 How did I do this, you ask?
-By taking advantage of an awesome new service in Arlington: <a href="http://www.ridethemax.com/" target="_blank">the Metro Arlington Express (MAX)</a>.
+By taking advantage of an awesome new service in Arlington: [the Metro Arlington Express (MAX)](http://www.ridethemax.com/).
 The line goes from the east side of the UTA campus, stops at Collins, and drops off at the TRE station, 300 yards from my work.

 I thought I would review the experience for those who are interested in what it is like and may want to take advantage of it themselves.